Home School Workshops

 - Home School Workshops provide a fun, science themed, educational workshop.

 - Geared for multilevel age groups including a discussion on the given topic, live animal presentations, when available, and a hands-on activity or game.

 - 9:30- Pre-K4, K & 1st

 - 10:30- 2nd-5th grade

 - Workshops are $6 a child

-- Held on the first Thursday of the month
+- Typically held on the first Thursday of the month *Dates may be altered

 Want to be a Zoo volunteer?

 Then become a Docent!
 Zoo volunteers have an interest in wild animals, a positive attitude, and a willingness to learn.
 No experience is necessary-we will teach you everything you need to know.